iwdgo/gotip-build/README.md

 A relevant go version must be available.
 Currently, tip builds with [Go 1.17.13](https://github.com/golang/go/issues/44505)

-Patch files found are committed on tip.
+Patch files found in directory are applied on tip.
-File format is expected to come from command like [`git format-patch master`](https://git-scm.com/docs/git-format-patch)
+Expected file format is from command like [`git format-patch master`](https://git-scm.com/docs/git-format-patch)

 `GOROOT_BOOTSTRAP` is set to `go env GOROOT` when not set by `go_variables`.